Understanding First-Time User Experience in IBM RPA: An Expert Usability Evaluation

 Cognitive Walkthrough

-The scenario chosen for the cognitive walkthrough was to: build an RPA bot to open a URL, download a file on the browser, and then close the URL.
-The scenario was chosen based on it being a commonly performed automation task.
+The cognitive walkthrough focused on a common automation scenario: building an RPA bot to open a URL, download a file via the browser, and then close the URL.
+This scenario was selected because it reflects a frequently performed automation task.

 Open the Google Chrome browser.